-Attendance data is also analysed half-termly by the [Headteacher/Senior Leader with responsibility for attendance and Trust Attendance Lead] to support improvements in attendance at cohort and whole school level.
+Attendance data is also analysed half-termly by the Education Welfare Officer, to support improvements in attendance at cohort and whole school level.
 These attendance action plans are shared with the Trust to ensure attendance is supported for all pupils at every level.

 See appendix I for data management roles.